devchallenges-io/curriculum/3-javascript/1-javascript/14-oop.md

 ---
 seo:
-  title: "Master Object-Oriented Programming in JavaScript: A Guide"
+  title: "Object-Oriented Programming in JavaScript: A Guide"
   description: "Master JavaScript OOP: Learn modularity, reusability, and best practices for maintainable code.
 Boost your skills with our step-by-step guide."
 faqs:
   - What is Object-Oriented Programming (OOP) in JavaScript?